lpambagoda/cobertura-gradle-powermock-issue/README.md

         	return Math.random();
     	}

 We have to use powermock in order to mock the final method.
 When we do this everything works fine.
-Tests are successfully passing.
+Tests are successfully passing. ** But Cobertura test coverage report does not show the coverage for the test with powermock**.

-BUT COBERTURA TEST COVERAGE REPORT DOES NOT SHOW THE COVERAGE FOR THE TEST WITH POWERMOCK.

 	Coverage report is available under